RobotCasserole1736/firstRoboPy/README.md

 ## Deploying to the Robot

-`deploy.bat` will deploy all code to the robot.
+`robotpy deploy` will deploy all code to the robot.
 Be sure to be on the same network as the robot.

 `.deploy_cfg` contains specific configuration about the deploy process.